The Rapping Judge and the Warm Body with a Bar Card

 After his arraignment in Clackamas, J.J. was assigned a public defender who then quickly withdrew from the case.
 “I can no longer trust her,” J.J. wrote in his motion to have her removed.
 “She has not in any way worked in providing an adequate defense for me.”

-The court warned J.J. not to “get sideways” with any new lawyer — as if it were solely his fault — and then appointed Linda Beloof to replace the removed one.
+The court warned J.J. not to “get sideways” with any new lawyer — as if it were solely his fault — and then appointed attorney Linda Beloof to replace the removed one.

 According to J.J., everything was going well enough at the beginning.
-The private investigator working on the case believed J.J.’s story, particularly that he could not have made the round trip to and from the crime scene in the brief time that he was away from Shaw’s Vancouver apartment.
+The private investigator working on the case believed J.J.’s story, particularly that he could not have made the round trip to and from the crime scene in the brief time that he was away from his girlfriend’s Vancouver apartment.
 The P.I. clocked the round trip at one and a half hours, which did not even include the time the perpetrator spent haggling with the Steeles and then threatening them with a gun.
 Yet Elizabeth Shaw told police that J.J. was gone from her apartment that day for only 30–45 minutes.

 Coleman also fit the description of the perpetrator that the Steeles gave at the time of the incident: a 5’10” Black male, approximately 150 lbs.
 And according to Shaw, she had learned from police that the perpetrator was also missing a tooth.
 J.J. is just under six feet tall and “has not weighed less than 185 lbs.” since he was a high school freshman.
 He is also not missing any teeth.